mautic/grav-plugin-login-oauth2-auth0/README.md

     bin/gpm install login-o-auth2-auth0

+*NOTE:* For GPM installation to work, Grav CMS should list this plugin on official repo as requested [here](https://github.com/getgrav/grav/issues/2830).

 This will install the Login O Auth2 Auth0 plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/login-o-auth2-auth0`.

 ### Manual Installation